MicrosoftDocs/dynamics365smb-docs-pr.de-de/business-central/ui-work-with-notes.md

 ---
 title: Hinzufügen von Informationen zu Datensätzen | Microsoft Docs
-description: Hinzufügen einer Notiz zu einem beliebigen Datensatz in der Anwendung.
-Falls Sie beispielsweise zusätzliche Informationen zu einem Verkaufsauftrag besitzen, die nicht vollständig in einem der Felder im Verkaufsauftrag eingegeben werden können, können Sie eine Notiz verfassen.
+description: 'Hinzufügen einer Notiz zu einem beliebigen Datensatz in der Anwendung.
+Falls Sie beispielsweise zusätzliche Informationen zu einem Verkaufsauftrag besitzen, die nicht vollständig in einem der Felder im Verkaufsauftrag eingegeben werden können, können Sie eine Notiz verfassen.'
 author: jswymer
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
-ROBOTS: NOINDEX,NOFOLLOW
+ROBOTS: 'NOINDEX,NOFOLLOW'
 ms.date: 04/01/2021
 ms.author: jswymer
-ms.openlocfilehash: dde082a69ff9074dc0afd86e6b4e71f0d68d5cbd
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: de-DE
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8511944"
 ---
-# <a name="add-and-view-notes-on-records"></a>Notizen zu Datensätzen hinzufügen und anzeigen
+# Notizen zu Datensätzen hinzufügen und anzeigen
  Sie <!--OnPrem and your colleagues -->können Notizen den Datensätzen in der Anwendung hinzufügen.
 Viele Seiten, insbesondere diejenigen, die eine Liste der Datensätze, wie die Seite **Verkaufsaufträge** anzeigen, enthalten die **Notizen** Aktion oder die Infobox **Notizen**. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
 For example, a note could be a general comment or processing instruction to your colleague, who can then respond to your note using their own **Notes**.
 Or, your colleague can add a note that gives you extra information about a sales order that is not covered by the information on the sales order.
 These notes and correspondences will follow the record as it is processed in the company.-->

  > [!NOTE]